PDAL/PDAL/doc/stages/writers.bpf.rst

     all points are stored contiguously, followed by the second bytes of all points, etc.  See the BPF specification for further information.

+header_data
+  Base64-encoded data that will be decoded and written following the standard BPF header.

 coord_id
   The coordinate ID (UTM zone) of the data.
 NOTE: Only the UTM coordinate type is currently supported.
 [Default: 0, with coordinate type set to none]